blosavio/trlisp/README.md

         Putting a vector at the head of a list is a widely-used Clojure idiom.
       </p>
       <p>
-        Since Clojure hosts trlisp, the machinery is in place for vectors to &nbsp;serve a functions.
-We merely need to change that function from the accessor
+        Since Clojure hosts trlisp, vectors possess the machinery to serve as &nbsp;functions.
+We merely need to change that machinery from the accessor
-        &nbsp;function <code>nth</code> to a different function that implements tree calculus&apos; application rules.
+        &nbsp;function <code>nth</code> to a different machine that implements tree calculus&apos; application rules.
       </p>
       <p>
         trlisp models a tree as an <a href="https://github.com/blosavio/thingy">altered Clojure vector</a> containing up to two other such altered vectors.
         These nested vectors &nbsp;provide the reified structure representing tree calculus&apos; unlabelled binary &nbsp;trees.
+Since trlisp&apos;s vectors are altered so that the invocation machinery &nbsp;implements tree calculus&apos; application rules, these nested vectors may serve as &nbsp;functions when placed at the head of a list.
       </p>
       <p>
         A single node is simply an empty vector, i.e., it has no descendants.
 We &nbsp;can observe this by evaluating a bare node.